01 of 03

-Few would suspect that the cafe-restaurant nestled in a passageway near Paris' tourist-heavy Mabillon metro station in the heart of the Latin Quarter was once the favored haunt of great minds including French writers Voltaire and Denis Diderot.
-Writers of the world's first encyclopedias were regulars here, and even American revolutionaries such as Thomas Jefferson and Benjamin Franklin hung their hats in the Procope to discuss matters abroad and debate new democratic principles.
+Few would suspect that this cafe-restaurant nestled in a passageway near Paris' tourist-heavy Mabillon metro station in the heart of the Latin Quarter was once the preferred haunt of great minds including French writers Voltaire and Denis Diderot.
+Writers of the world's first encyclopedias were regulars here, and even American revolutionary figures such as Thomas Jefferson and Benjamin Franklin hung their hats in the Procope, meeting to discuss matters abroad and debate new democratic principles.

-In later years, the cafe-restaurant was chosen as a favorite place for dinner and impassioned conversation by writers and thinkers like George Sand, Paul Verlaine, Honoré de Balzac, Victor Hugo, and...
-Alfred de Musset.
+In later years, the cafe-restaurant was elected as a favorite place for dinner and impassioned conversation by writers and thinkers like George Sand, Paul Verlaine, Honoré de Balzac, Victor Hugo, and Alfred de Musset.

-If you're interested in literary history, or are a coffeehouse aficionado fascinated by the origins of the dark brew and the places that purvey it, a visit to this opulent old-world address should definitely be on your itinerary.
+If you're interested in literary history, or are a coffeehouse aficionado fascinated by the origins of the dark brew, a visit to this opulent old-world address should definitely be on your radar.

 Location, Opening Hours, and Contact Information: